 There was a policy in place for the management of treatment interruption that outlined the methods to account for this.
-These included
+These included:

-- Extending the normal working day. - Transfer to another service with a matched machine. - Treating on the weekend. - Where possible delivering two treatments on the same day with a minimum gap of six hours. - Increasing the radiation dose for the remaining treatments whilst maintaining treatment over the same period of time. - Considering additional treatment to compensate for any missed.
+- Extending the normal working day. - Transfer to another service with a matched machine. - Treat on the weekend. - Where possible delivering two treatments on the same day with a minimum gap of six hours. - Increasing the radiation dose for the remaining treatments whilst maintaining treatment over the same period. - Consider additional treatment to compensate for any missed.